PopulateTools/afct-microsite/_posts/2021-11-02-european-sustainability-reporting-standards-latest-first-peek-into-climate-indicators-for-companies-to-report.md

 ---
 layout: post
-title: "European Sustainability Reporting Standards latest: First peek into climate indicators for companies to report"
+title: First peek into climate indicators for companies to report under the European Sustainability Reporting Standards
 categories: monthly-articles
 date: 2021-11-08T08:32:30.997Z
 intro: "In previous articles, we have analysed the most important changes